 - The history of how the UK became a multi-car society

 - How many vehicles are registered on UK roads?

 - Could technology see a move away from ownership?

 Ever since the UK's maiden voyage aboard a 'petroleum motor carriage' was taken in 1895 by Evelyn Ellis, we have been a nation obsessed with the motorcar.
 Fast forward to 1934, and close to 2.5 million motorised vehicles were using Britain's roads, according to Juliet Gardiner, author of The Thirties: An Intimate History.

 According to figures from The Society or Motor Manufacturers and Traders, car ownership hovered around 19 million in 1971, but exploded to over 31 million in 2007.

 The one-car household had been practically the norm since the early 1960s, but the number of multi-car families, with access to two or more cars, has risen dramatically since that date.
 In fact, by the mid-1990s, there were more families in the UK with at least two cars than there were with no car at all.

 This could be attributed to a number of factors, such as the fact that cars have become more reliable, lasting longer, and the amount of scrappage has dipped.

-The government changed the way it approached new car tax in March of this year to cope with the number of new vehicles using the roads, imposing a blanket cost of £140 per year, unless said vehicle produced zero emissions.
+The government changed the way it approached new car tax in March 2018 to cope with the number of new vehicles using the roads, imposing a blanket cost of £140 per year, unless said vehicle produced zero emissions.

 'Improvements in technology, the ease of on-demand taxi services like Uber and the cost of motoring for young people, including driving lesson fees, car tax and car insurance, have likely contributed to the decline in 17 to 21 year-olds getting behind the wheel,' he adds.